10 June 2023

 Buzzy, vibrant, and bold with loads of brilliant things to eat, see and do, I often wonder why it’s taken me the better part of 19 years in the UK to discover and write my guide to Manchester.
 I’ve jotted down my top picks for my Essential Manchester guide: What to Eat in Manchester.
 Where to Sleep in Manchester.
 Where to drink in Manchester and What to see in Manchester.

-Manchester is the second largest city in the UK (after London) and it’s quite rightfully dubbed the Uk Capital of the North.
-The city is probably best known for its music legacy, for giving birth to the likes of New Order, The Smiths and the Bee Gees to name a few.
+Manchester is the second largest city in the UK (after London), and it’s quite rightfully dubbed the UK Capital of the North.
+The town is probably best known for its music legacy, for giving birth to New Order, The Smiths and the Bee Gees.
 It was also deeply rooted in the Industrial Revolution with the production of textiles.
 At one point it was the world’s largest marketplace for cotton goods.
 Now, that’s impressive.

-The architecture in the northern quarter has a distinctly New York City vibe with its red brick warehouses complete with zigzaggy fire escapes lining the wide city streets.
-The people are super friendly and there is this nice balance of buzz and calm in the city.
+The architecture in the northern quarter has a distinctly New York City vibe, with its red brick warehouses complete with zigzaggy fire escapes lining the wide city streets.
+The people are super friendly, and there is a nice balance of buzz and calm in the city.

 Sleep :: Design-Led ApartHotel Living at Whitworth Locke